Peter Paul Rubens: Italy (1600–1608)

-He returned to Italy in 1604, where he remained for the next four years, first in Mantua and then in Genoa and Rome.
+He returned to Italy in 1604, where he remained for the next four years, first in Mantua and then in Genoa.
 In Genoa, Rubens painted numerous portraits, such as the Marchesa Brigida Spinola-Doria (National Gallery of Art, Washington, D.C.), and the portrait of Maria di Antonio Serra Pallavicini, in a style that influenced later paintings by Anthony van Dyck, Joshua Reynolds and Thomas Gainsborough.

-He illustrated books, which was published in 1622 as Palazzi di Genova.
+He made drawings of the many new palaces that were going up in Genoa.
+These were later engraved and published in 1622 as Palazzi di Genova.

 From 1606 to 1608, he was mostly in Rome when he received, with the assistance of Cardinal Jacopo Serra (the brother of Maria Pallavicini), his most important commission to date for the High Altar of the city's most fashionable new church, Santa Maria in Vallicella also known as the Chiesa Nuova.

-The subject was to be St. Gregory the Great and important local saints adoring an icon of the Virgin and Child.
-The first version, a single canvas (now at the Musée des Beaux-Arts, Grenoble), was immediately replaced by a second version on three slate panels that permits the actual miraculous holy image of the "Santa Maria in Vallicella" to be revealed on important feast days by a removable copper cover, also painted by the artist.
+The subject was St. Gregory the Great and important local saints adoring an icon of the Virgin and Child.
+The first version, a single canvas (now at the Museum of Grenoble), was immediately replaced by a second version on three slate panels that permits the actual miraculous holy image of the "Santa Maria in Vallicella" to be revealed on important feast days by a removable copper cover, also painted by the artist.
+His brother Philip was also at the time of his second residence in Rome as a scholar.
+The brothers lived together on Via della Croce near Piazza di Spagna.
+They thus had the opportunity to share their common interest in Classical art.

-Rubens's experiences in Italy continued to influence his work.
-He continued to write many of his letters and correspondences in Italian, signed his name as "Pietro Paolo Rubens", and spoke longingly of returning to the peninsula—a hope that never materialized.
+Rubens's experiences in Italy continued to influence his work even after his return to Flanders.
+His stay in Italy had also allowed him to build a network of friendships with important figures of his time such as the scientist Galileo Galilei whom he included as the central figure in his friendship portrait he painted in Mantua known as the Self-Portrait in a Circle of Friends from Mantua.
+Rubens continued to correspond with many of his friends and contacts in Italian, signed his name as "Pietro Paolo Rubens", and spoke longingly of returning to the peninsula—a wish that never materialised.
+Rubens was a polyglot who corresponded not only in Italian and Dutch, but also in French, Spanish and Latin.
+His mother tongue and most commonly used idiom remained, however, the dialect of Brabant.
+This is demonstrated in that he wrote his most spontaneous letters in that dialect and also used it for the notes on his drawings and designs.